edge-cloud/www.edge-cloud.net/_posts/2015-10-04-cloudflare-pops-in-google-analytics.md

 Next we need to embed the Google Analytics tracking code within the website, in order to fill the newly created custom dimension with data.
 This tracking code has to be placed between the code for creating the Google Analytics tracker, which looks like this: `__gaTracker('create','UA-12345678-1','auto');`, and the code to submit the tracker, which looks like this `__gaTracker('send','pageview');`.

-If you are using WordPress the easiest way to include the custom tracking code is by using the "<a href="https://wordpress.org/plugins/google-analytics-for-wordpress/" target="_blank">Google Analytics by Yoast</a>" plugin.
+If you are using WordPress the easiest way to include the custom tracking code is by using the "[Google Analytics by Yoast](https://wordpress.org/plugins/google-analytics-for-wordpress/)" plugin.
 This plugin allows you under _Advanced > Custom Code_ to embed the below code right away and without any coding requirements.

 But first we have to actually determine the CloudFlare PoP location that serves a request.
 For this we can use the HTTP response header "cf-ray", which is added by CLoudFlare for troubleshooting purposes.
-It includes a numeric value, as well as the <a href="https://www.cloudflarestatus.com/" target="_blank">location code</a> of the CloudFlare PoP.
+It includes a numeric value, as well as the [location code](https://www.cloudflarestatus.com/) of the CloudFlare PoP.

 The below JavaScript code will read the "cf-ray" response header, extract the location ID and push it into the Google Analytics custom dimension variable.
 Ensure that the numeric ID of this custom dimension variable matches what you have created in above steps.